 If you want to learn even more about what should be your first steps as a blogger, check out this article:

 Now that you have successfully launched your WordPress blog, the most important thing is ahead of you: generating quality content and drawing the first traffic to your blog.

 Content is king and no matter how good looking your website is, without quality content, your blog will be read only by your mother.

 How fast your blog will grow will also depend a lot on your chosen niche.
-Try not to go too broad and differentiate your blog from others.
+I recommend checking my FREE mini-course on how to pick a niche.

 Also, don’t get overwhelmed at the beginning .
 What we have covered in this article is enough for you to get started, but, of course, there is so much more to WordPress.

 Educate yourself on WordPress and blogging continuously, but not at the expense of generating content for your blog.
 I know many people who have started their first WordPress blogs and then spent months perfecting the design, researching what plugins they should install and how they could monetize the blog.

 All these things are important, but, at the beginning, they are not as important as getting your blog quickly off the ground.

 It’s best to start blogging and creating content as soon as possible and educate yourself along the way.